ietf-scim-wg/draft-ietf-scim-cursor-pagination/draft-ietf-scim-cursor-pagination.md

 ## Other Security References

 Using URIs to describe and locate resources has its own set of security considerations discussed in Section 7 of [RFC3986].
-IANA Considerations
+Implementations SHOULD also refer to [BCP195] and [RFC9110] for additional security considerations that are relvant for underlying TLS and HTTP protocols.

 # IANA Considerations